Mr Julien O’Connell AO

 Mr Doug Sumner

-Doug is the owner and Principal of DCS Financial Services Consulting, which provides consulting services to boards around investment governance and management, as well as business and strategic planning, brand and organisational growth.
-Doug has over 20 years’ experience in marketing, product development, wealth management and financial planning, most recently with State Trustees.
+Doug is the owner and Principal of DCS Financial Services Consulting, which provides consulting services to Boards and organisations in Australia, Asia-Pacific and Africa about investment governance and management, business and strategic planning, and brand and organisational growth.
+Doug has over 30 years’ experience in strategy, marketing, product development, wealth management and financial planning.
+Doug is also the Chair of Red Pear Insurance.
 Doug joined the Foundation Committee in 2011 and was appointed Director in 2013.

 Ms Alexandra Tighe